 - major depression

-- technological addictions (e.g. addiction to smartphones or television)
+- technological addictions (e.g., addiction to smartphones or television)

-Internet Addiction And Substance Abuse
+Internet Addiction And Substance Use Disorder

 Alcohol use disorder, in particular, is believed to be associated with compulsive Internet use, particularly among college students.